-Year after year, the storyline continues, and studies suggest the problem is inter-generational, with many college students graduating with no plan to repay student loans and a pile of credit-card debt.
+Year after year, the storyline continues.
+Studies suggest the problem is inter-generational.
+Many college students graduate with no plan to repay student loans and a pile of credit-card debt.

 “We want people to have a financial education before they become adults,” said Laura Levine, president and chief executive of Jump$tart Coalition for Personal Financial Literacy.
 “We need to do better.
 We need to educate more students with courses offered more often.”

 Jump$tart Coalition is a Washington, D.C.-based consortium launched in 1995 to encourage financial-training programs.
+The organization has a wide range of tools for both consumers and educators, in-person and online.
 The goal is to create a population that is informed about financial choices and competent enough to make good decisions, the essence of financial literacy.

 But it’s an uphill struggle.

-Schools districts across the nation complain that they lack the money and staff to take on new programs.
+School districts across the nation complain that they lack the money and staff to take on new programs.
 The sort of financial training they offer varies greatly.
-According to the Council for Economic Education, 17 states require that students take a personal-finance course to graduate high school, and only five require that the course be a full-semester standalone.
+According to the Council for Economic Education, 21 states require that high school students take a personal finance course to graduate and 25 require students take an economics course.

 “Financial education is the classic underfunded mandate,” Levine said.
 “The states say the programs are necessary, but they often leave it to the local school districts to find the money.”

 Check out InCharge’s personal finance videos hosted by Sergeant Debt, the debt drill sergeant.
-This 3-video series helps people learn how to budget, how to save and how to pay down their debt using their discretionary income.
+The three-video series helps people learn how to budget, how to save and how to pay down their debt using their discretionary income.

 The problem has grown in an age of seemingly limitless financial choice.
 Credit cards, which not long ago had strict underwriting standards, are now widely available.
 Online access to financial services and promotional email has made credit offers of all sorts a ubiquitous part of life.

 But the internet has also brought more tools for managing money, offering a vast array of free financial-planning calculators and budgeting apps.
-The trick is deciding which are worth using and knowing what to do with them.
+The trick is knowing what to do with them and deciding which are worth using.

-The site 360financialliteracy.org takes that idea and puts it on steroids with topics aimed at eight different stages of life from teenagers to retired.
+The site 360financialliteracy.org puts that idea on steroids with topics aimed at eight different stages of life from teenagers to retired.
 You identify the stage of life you’re in – student, parent, homeowner, crisis, etc. – and you will find news and information aimed at your situation, along with tools and calculators that can help solve problems you may be encountering.
-You can even submit questions to the Ask The Money Doctor and see what he prescribes for debt relief.
+You can even submit questions to the Ask the Money Doctor and see what “the doctor” prescribes for debt relief.

-If you are a high school or college student or a school administrator teaching financial skills, you might want to visit cashcourse.org where you will receive financial education courses that include assignments, customized worksheets and calculators and articles geared toward answering real-life questions about money.
+If you are a high school or college student or a teacher who instructs on financial skills, you might want to visit cashcourse.org, which has financial education courses that include assignments, customized worksheets and calculators and articles geared toward answering real-life questions about money.